 Whether you’re a culture vulture, foodie, sports junkie or a sun-kissed beach bum, you will never run out of reasons to visit the Philippines.
-Famous for its pristine laid-back beaches and magnetic fusion of arts and culture, the “Pearl of the Orient Seas” is jam-packed with diversions, treats, exotic treasures and spectacles that guarantee to put you in a state of euphoria.
+With its incredible natural beauty and abundance of joyful attractions to offer and famous for its pristine laid-back beaches and magnetic fusion of arts and culture, the “Pearl of the Orient Seas” is jam-packed with diversions, treats, exotic treasures and spectacles that guarantee to put you in a state of euphoria.
 Plus, it’s a cheap country to visit, and has locals that are simply charming, uber friendly, bubbly and resilient.

 There are countless of reasons to include the Philippines on your bucket list of places to visit.
 And since we can’t squeeze everything into one post, we decided to pick 20 of the best reasons to travel to this wonderland.

 1. There's no shortage of outdoor thrills in the Philippines

 The Philippines is truly a paradise for thrill seekers who are looking for an extra heavy dose of outdoor fun and adventure.
 Whether you’re into skydiving, white-water rafting, canyoneering or spelunking, this beautifully diverse Southeast Asian archipelago has an endless array of adventurous outdoor thrills and experiences to blow your mind and kick your adrenaline up a notch.
 Trust me, there is never a boring day or even a dull moment in the Philippines.

 2. Tons of exciting modern heart-pumping joys